-With over 200 different unique dog breeds out there finding the “right” one for you can often be quite challenging!
-The good news is that if you know that you only want to get a “retriever” you can narrow down your search significantly, but sometimes this can even make your decision even harder because there are some many great “types” of retrievers out there!
+With over 200 unique dog breeds, finding the “right” one for you can often be challenging!
+The good news is that if you know that you only want to get a “retriever,” you can narrow your search significantly, but sometimes, this can make your decision even more complicated because there are many great “types” of retrievers!
+However, not all of them will have an excellent “PERM” like the Curly-Coated Retriever!
+This is why this “throwback” to the 70s is one of our all-time favorite “retrievers” out there and why we wanted to take a moment and talk about what it might be like to own one of these “beauties”!

 This way…

-If you’re on the “fence” about which kind of retriever is going to be the “best” for you we might be able to put our paws on the scale and have you pick a Curly.
-After all, they may not be the most popular of all the retrievers out there but that doesn’t mean that they aren’t the BEST!
+If you’re on the “fence” about which kind of retriever will be the “best” for you, we might be able to put our paws on the scale and have you pick a Curly.
+After all, they may not be the most popular of all the retrievers out there, but that doesn’t mean they aren’t the BEST!
+So, without further ado, let’s dive right in.

 Curly Coated Retriever Breed Fast Facts